 In a nutshell, your email open rate is the number you get when you subtract bounced emails from emails sent and divide the opened emails by that number.
-It’s a great way to track your email campaign is delivering the results you set out achieve.
+It’s a great way to track your email campaign is delivering the results you set out to achieve.

-If you’re launching an email campaign, you’ll need to know this number.
+If you’re launching an email campaign, you’ll need to know this equation.
 All email marketing providers track email open rates and give you statistics on them, as well as click, bounce and complaint rates.

 But, before you start focusing on increasing your open rate and your click-through rate, there are 3 factors that you need to know to make your email campaign smoother.

 1. Have a clear business objective: To be successful at anything, you need to know why you are doing it.
 Most people build an email list for one main reason – to make money.
 But, there are other possible reasons, too.

 Michael Massie outlined five reasons why you should build a list for your business.
 Two of my favorites from his list are automation (making it easier to follow-up with your contacts) and relationship marketing (something I’ll discuss more a little later in this post).

 You may also start an email marketing campaign to solve a problem for your customers.
 If they understand that you care about their problems, they are more likely to open your emails.

 Having clear goals will affect your decision-making, your motivation, your actions – and your open rate.

 2. Develop a unique selling proposition: To create an effective email campaign and to make your customers want to open your emails, you must have an edge.
 That’s what your unique selling proposition (USP) is all about.

 - What can you do that other marketers can’t do?